GHOST FLIGHT: A SHORT STORY

-After co-writing 10 thrillers with Lynn Sholes, Joe Moore has started a new action/adventure series that introduces Matt Skyler, a marine salvage expert specializing in military recovery.
-Skyler is the director of OceanQuest based out of Key West and, among his numerous accomplishments are the raising of a Russian sub off the coast of Bermuda and an ancient Roman warship from the bottom of the Nile.
+After co-writing ten thrillers with Lynn Sholes, Joe Moore has started a new action/adventure series that introduces Matt Skyler, a marine salvage expert specializing in military recovery.
+Skyler is the director of OceanQuest based out of Key West and, among his numerous accomplishments is raising a Russian sub off the coast of Bermuda and an ancient Roman warship from the bottom of the Nile.
 Skyler thrives on solving the impossible.

 A Soviet nuclear submarine flying a skull and crossbones kicks off this gripping international thriller!

 This adventure started when Matt Skyler stepped onto the windswept deck and filled his lungs with fresh ocean air.
 Alone, he stared out at a moonless night.
 The stars washed across the heavens and glistened off the water.
 A flash of light caught his attention.
 A large object moved on a parallel course with the ship—it blocked out the reflected starlight.